Yahoo shares jump as Alibaba's revenue surges ahead of IPO

 Yahoo's display ad revenue grew for the first time in more than a year, while search revenue rose for the ninth straight quarter.

-Speculation about the valuation of Alibaba has reached a fever pitch, with some brokerages pegging it as high as $190 billion (113 billion pounds).
+Speculation about the valuation of Alibaba has reached a fever pitch, with some brokerages pegging it as high as $190 billion.
 This sets Yahoo up for a huge windfall when it eventually sells its Alibaba stake.

 "The potential prospects of an Alibaba IPO are the chief motivation for our buy recommendation, but our positive view on shares is also supported by our increasing confidence in the core YHOO operation," CRT Capital analyst Neil Doshi said.